FLAIR-THU/VFLAIR/README.md

 │   ├── Add_New_Algorithm.md           # Guidance on how to add user defined attacks and defenses algorithms │   ├── Dataset_Usage.md               # Guidance on how to achieve dataset for experiments ├── README.md
+├── requirements.txt                   # installation requirement, we mainly use pytorch3.8 for experiments
 ```